 If we had to share one way our farmers love to cook with Cabot cheddar, it would have to be that warm, creamy, cheesy, ultimate comfort food: macaroni and cheese.

-To highlight just a few farmer favorite twists on mac and cheese: The Barstows of Longview Farm in Connecticut make a Pepper Jack mac with half spicy Pepper Jack and half mild Cheddar.
+To highlight just a few farmer favorite twists on mac & cheese: The Barstows of Longview Farm in Connecticut make a Pepper Jack mac with half spicy Pepper Jack and half mild Cheddar.
 At PAPAS Dairy in New York, the Poupores stir in homegrown and canned tomatoes.
-And Billie Jo of Krebs Organic Dairy Farm is famous for stirring up huge vats of mac and cheese for open farm days and other events.
-She starts with Seriously Sharp, adds Tomato Basil, Garlic & Herb, and Horseradish with smaller amounts of Alpine Cheddar, Habanero and, finally, some American to bring it all together.
-Now that’s a super-cheesy mac and cheese!
+And Billie Jo of Krebs Organic Dairy Farm is famous for stirring up huge vats of mac & cheese for open farm days and other events.
+She starts with Seriously Sharp, adds Garlic & Herb, and Horseradish with smaller amounts of Alpine Cheddar, Habanero and, finally, some American to bring it all together.
+Now that’s a super-cheesy mac & cheese!

 Looking for less muss, less fuss?